DeeKinga/Bug-Samples/README.md

 ___

 _Title:_ Invalid card number <br/>
-_Description:_ We should not be able to make an order with invalid card number <br/>
+_Description:_ We should not be able to make an order with an invalid card number <br/>
 _TestCaseId:_ TC2 <br/>
 _Status:_ OPEN <br/>
 _Raised By:_ Kinga <br/>